Starting with GIT using GitHub. How to create a new repository, and What is GitHub?

 Create a New Repository Step Two:

 While creating a new repository, there is multiple information we need to provide.
-The fist is the name of the repository.
+The first is the name of the repository.
 We have given the name project source to our new repository.

 For access to use level access management, we can choose the public or private.
 If it’s private, you can choose who can see the repository on his dashboard after login and also need to grant permission to commit or modify.

-With Public, all can see, but you can choose who can commit.
+With the Public, all can see, but you can choose who can commit.

 We have added a README file at the time of creation.

 After clicking on the create repository, we can see that repository has been created.
 It is with a single commit for the README file.